-Insurance companies and corporations held accountable in civil courtrooms lobby for liability shields, but according to Public Citizen's reports, capping damages will reduce neither health care costs nor insurance premiums.
-As ABA stresses, an arbitrary cap is not the solution, especially as in the cases when judges come to the conclusion that the evidence cannot support the jury's verdict, the law already allows them to set it aside.
-In every jurisdiction, if a judge thinks that an award is excessive the judge can lower it.
-In some jurisdictions, if the judge believes an award is too small the judge can raise it.
+Insurance companies and corporations held accountable in civil courtrooms lobby for liability shields, but according to Public Citizen's reports, capping medical malpractice damages will reduce neither health care costs nor insurance premiums.
+As ABA stresses, an arbitrary cap is not the solution, especially as in the negligence cases in which judges come to the conclusion that the evidence cannot support the jury verdict, our injury law already allows them to set it aside.
+In every jurisdiction, if a judge thinks that an award is excessive he or she can lower it.
+In some jurisdictions, if the judge believes an award is too small he or she can raise it.

 We need a bit of a reality check on how litigious Americans are.
 Americans don't sue that much at all.
 But the myth of litigious Americans has been successfully propagated.
-According to recent data, only 10% of injured Americans ever file a claim for compensation and only 2% file lawsuits.
+According to recent data, only 10% of the Americans that have been injured ever file a claim to receive compensation and only 2% file lawsuits to recover compensation.
 All told, tort cases represent just from 3 to 5% of all civil caseloads, and that percentage has been steadily declining.
 Americans demand justice, they believe that people should obey the rules, and accordingly, the rules are fairly reasonable.
-The American legal system is accessible, predictable, and not corrupt.
+The American legal system is accessible, predictable, and it is not corrupt.

 Why should we trust the decisions made by juries?
 An essential function of the jury system is to provide control on official or arbitrary power.
 Jurors have no investment in the outcome of a case except to see that justice is done.
 This system of juries selected for one case and then fading anonymously back into the community guards all of us from the likelihood of corruption, overzealousness, and an array of other risks.
 There is a substantial body of evidence showing definitively that civil juries are efficient, competent, and rational, even in complicated cases, and that their decisions are neither arbitrary nor emotional.